AzureFlute/gcc-2.7.2/config/mips/mips.md

 ;; This file is part of GNU CC.

-;; GNU CC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.
+;; GNU CC is free software, you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation, either version 2, or (at your option) ;; any later version.

 ;; GNU CC is distributed in the hope that it will be useful,